phone_androidVPN Rankings · Ireland

 Split tunnelling is where Android really pulls ahead, and it is the feature we weight most heavily in the ranking.
 It lets you decide, app by app, which traffic goes through the VPN and which bypasses it — something iOS only fakes around the edges.
 The classic Irish use case is your banking app: AIB, Bank of Ireland and Revolut can get twitchy about logins from a "foreign" VPN IP, so you route the bank app outside the tunnel while everything else — browser, streaming, email — stays fully protected.
 You can also keep a food-delivery or maps app on your real local connection while travelling, so it sees the right country.

-Every provider in our top six supports split tunnelling on Android, and that is partly how we ordered them: how cleanly the feature works, how granular the app list is, and whether it survives reconnects.
-NordVPN is the standout proof of the platform gap — its split tunnelling is fully present here yet absent on its iPhone app, so on a Pixel or Samsung it is a feature-for-feature match for ExpressVPN.
+Every provider in our top four supports split tunnelling on Android, and that is partly how we ordered them: how cleanly the feature works, how granular the app list is, and whether it survives reconnects.
+NordVPN is the standout proof of the platform gap — its split tunnelling is fully present here yet absent on its iPhone app, so on a Pixel or Samsung you get the platform’s power in full.
 The full NordVPN review has the detail.

 Private DNS — a complement, not a replacement